bdetoni24/Multiplayer_online_tris/README.md

 # Multiplayer online tris
-It's an online version of the Tris game which i already created in another repository (https://github.com/bdetoni24/TrisGame/tree/main)
+It's an online version of the Tris game which i already created in another repository (<a href="https://github.com/bdetoni24/TrisGame/tree/main">link here</a>).